adriannovegil/awesome-observability/README.md

 Collect and transport, metrics and events.

+* [OpenCensus](https://opencensus.io/) - OpenCensus is a set of libraries for various languages that allow you to collect application metrics and distributed traces, then transfer the data to a backend of your choice in real time.
+* [Opentracing](https://opentracing.io/) - Vendor-neutral APIs and instrumentation for distributed tracing
+* [Opentelemetry](https://opentelemetry.io/) - OpenTelemetry is made up of an integrated set of APIs and libraries as well as a collection mechanism via an agent and collector.
+* [Micrometer](https://micrometer.io/) - Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
+Think SLF4J, but for metrics.
+* [inspectIT Ocelot](https://inspectit.rocks/) - Java agent for collecting performance, tracing and business data.
 * [telegraf github](https://github.com/influxdata/telegraf) - TICK stack, The plugin-driven server agent for collecting & reporting metrics.
 * [node-exporter github](https://github.com/prometheus/node_exporter) - Prometheus stack, Exporter for machine metrics.
 * [beats github](https://github.com/elastic/beats) - Lightweight shippers for Elasticsearch & Logstash, Elastic stack
 * [logstash github](https://github.com/elastic/logstash) - Transport and process your logs, events, or other data, Elastic stack.
 * [collectd](http://collectd.org/) - The system statistics collection daemon.
-* [collectd github](https://github.com/collectd/collectd) - collectd written in C.
 * [tcollector github](https://github.com/OpenTSDB/tcollector) - Data collection framework for OpenTSDB
 * [falcon-plus github](https://github.com/open-falcon/falcon-plus) - An open-source and enterprise-level monitoring system.
-* [inspectIT Ocelot](https://inspectit.rocks/) - Java agent for collecting performance, tracing and business data.
-* [inspectIT Ocelot github](https://github.com/inspectIT/inspectit-ocelot) - inspectIT Ocelot source code.

 #### Storage